-Identifying community strengths & collaborative group discussions of research & a possible design response.
+Identifying community strengths & generating group discussions geared towards for possible design solutions.

 Working alongside community members to provide ownership over design process & tools.